kgilds/R-for-Nonprofit-Evaluation/concepts-to-understand.md

 ![](/assets/package install )

 You will then need to type the name of the package.
-Typing the first letter will you provide you will auto-suggestions.
+Typing the first letter will you provide you with auto-suggestions.

 Downloading Libaries from CRAN means that the library has been tested and meet some standards--it does not guarnetee that it will work as intended.
-You can also download libaries from Github but these packages have not been vetted as much as those on CRAN What does this mean?
+You can also download libraries

-* Hadley or Tidy Verse
+* ## Hadley or Tidy Verse

   * Embrace the tidy verse.
 The tidy verse is a serious of packages that will make working with R much easier than using Base R.
+  * Dplyr
 * ### Working Directory

-  * A concept that is hard to grasp for non programmers to grasp is the working directory.
-The working directory is the file folder location on your computer.
+  * A concept of the working directory may be challenging for non programmers.
+In theory it is easy to understand--typically it is not explained in simple terms.
+The working directory is a  file-folder location on your computer that you are using.
 If you are reading data you need to point your computer to this location.
-If you create an output, the c